 Financial Aid is money you receive to cover the cost of attending college.
 To determine if you are eligible to receive federal financial aid, students complete the FAFSA (Free Application for Federal Student Aid).

-Be sure to check your student email and your financial aid portal regularly for updates and requests.
+Be sure to check your student email regularly for updates and requests.

 Free money.
 Yes, you read that right.
 Grants are funds students receive based on their need to cover the cost of college and other expenses.

 Unlike loans, grants do not need to be paid back when courses are completed successfully.
 Grants are available through a variety of sources, including your college, the state, and federal government.

 Eligibility for federal grants is determined by completing the FAFSA.
 Other grants will have forms or applications that will need to be completed to determine eligibility.

 Similar to grants, scholarships are money to help cover the cost of attending college that you do not need to be pay back.

 Clark College Foundation scholarship program awards more than $1 million in scholarships, special awards and financial support to hundreds of students each year.
 All students are encouraged to apply no matter their level of need.
-Students may also apply for a variety of local, state, and national scholarships.
-Each scholarship will have its own application process not directly associated with the student’s FAFSA application.
+Each scholarship will have its own application process that is not directly associated with a student’s FAFSA application.

 Clark College is proud to be a military-friendly school, and as such, the Clark College Veterans Affairs office serves as a liaison between the college and U.S. Department of Veterans Affairs.